vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

     Cancel(snapshotID string) (error)

 Progress will report the current status of a snapshot upload.
 This should be callable at any time after the snapshot has been taken.
-In the event a plug-in is restarted, if the operationID (snapshot ID) continues to be valid it should be possible to retrieve the progress.
+In the event a plugin is restarted, if the operationID (snapshot ID) continues to be valid it should be possible to retrieve the progress.

 `error` is set if there is an issue retrieving progress.
 If the snapshot is has encountered an error during the upload, the error should be returned in OperationProgress and error should be nil.

-### BackupItemAction and RestoreItemAction plug-in changes
+### BackupItemAction and RestoreItemAction plugin changes

-Currently CSI snapshots and the Velero Plug-in for vSphere are implemented as BackupItemAction plugins.
+Currently CSI snapshots and the Velero Plugin for vSphere are implemented as BackupItemAction plugins.
 While the majority of BackupItemAction plugins do not take snapshots or upload data, this functionality is useful for any longstanding plugin operation managed by an external process/controller so we will modify BackupItemAction and RestoreItemAction to optionally return an